Teichlab/thymus_spatial_atlas/README.md

 # Human Thymus Spatial Atlas

-This repository holds all the computational components of the Human Thymus Spatial Atlas, a collaborative project by Yayon, Kedlian, Boehme et al., 2023.
+This repository holds all the computational components of the Human Thymus Spatial Atlas, a collaborative project by Yayon, Kedlian, Boehme, Radtke and many more!.

 ## Contributing